On optimising cost and value in compute systems for radio astronomy: Case studies

-The One-Mile Telescope, at the Mullard Radio Astronomy Observatory (MRAO), was a telescope array designed as the first aperture synthesis telescope to use Earth rotation aperture synthesis in radio astronomy.
+The One-Mile Telescope, sited at the Mullard Radio Astronomy Observatory (MRAO) near Cambridge, was an early aperture synthesis telescope, and was the first designed to use the Earth rotation aperture synthesis technique.
 It was conceived when the EDSAC II computer at Cambridge University was in operation, and was completed in 1964, as the TITAN computer came online.
-The One-Mile telescope used TITAN until the latter was decommissioned in 1973.
-This telescope was explicitly conceived to use the advanced eScience resources provided by the TITAN computer, and to leverage the newly (re)discovered Fast Fourier Transform.

-The TITAN computer itself was a ground-breaking high-performance computer, with a software system designed by the University of Cambridge Mathematical Laboratory.
-The hardware cost \pounds\,350,000 (approximately \pounds\,6-7 million today~\cite{currency}) with an additional \pounds\,75,000 for a large disk store, and was procured in 1963; the TITAN computer started operations in 1964 and continued in use until 1973 ~\cite{CamComputing}.
-This investment represents a substantial discount on the usual price of such a system, which was approximately \pounds\,2 million.
-However, this meant that all the cost of developing the software fell to the University, so although the cost for hardware ($C_{cap}$) was reduced substantially, the software costs ($C_{dev}$ and in this case arguably $C_{eng}$) were increased, in order to obtain good value for the overall system.
+TITAN was then used by the One-Mile, the Half-Mile and Interplanetary Scintillation Array (IPSA) telescopes, until TITAN was decommissioned in 1973.
+The One-Mile was explicitly designed to used the improved computing resources provided by TITAN, first to provide the control tapes for the telescope and then using the Fast Fourier Transform (FFT) to power the data analysis~\cite{1966MNRAS.134...87E}, ~\cite{1962MNRAS.125...39R}.
+As Wilkes recalls: \begin{displayquote} One day, Ryle came to me to say that he was planning the erection of a much larger telescope and to ask whether the Mathematical Laboratory could undertake to provide the computing support required.\cite{WilkesM.V.MauriceVincent1985Moac}, p.193 \end{displayquote}

+TITAN was a ground-breaking computer itself, with hardware procured from the Ferranti company, and software developed by staff at the University of Cambridge, mostly from the Mathematical Laboratory.
+The Mathematical Laboratory was, unusually for the time, already running as an effective computing service, where users applied for time with their projects (as is common with HPC resources today)\cite{1990Ahos}, \cite{WilkesM.V.MauriceVincent1985Moac}.
+This differed from companies such as Ferranti and IBM, which were producing computers for the commercial market, and other universities, which were producing computers primarily as a way of investigating computers themselves (the purpose of instruments such as the Manchester Baby and CSIRAC), without explicit support for scientific research ~\cite{CroarkenMary1990Esci}.

+Although the University wished to buy a new computer to replace EDSAC II, it did not have a large capital budget available.
+Thus they bought a heavily-discounted Ferranti Atlas (usual cost \pounds\,2 million; price actually paid: \pounds\,350,000 (approximately \pounds\,6-7 million today~\cite{currency}) with an additional \pounds\,75,000 for a large disk store ~\cite{CamComputing}).
+However, the University now had to spend a lot of money on salaries to develop the software, but this cost was not explicitly tracked by the University, and their decisions were made purely on the $C_{cap}$.

+The performance of TITAN, combined with David Wheeler's FFT algorithm~\cite{Ryle:1974}, allowed TITAN to do the calculations necessary for the first Earth-rotation aperture synthesis observations with the One-Mile telescope, and then to produce the first maps of the radio sky~\cite{1962MNRAS.125...39R}.
+It was also used to support IPSA, which was used by Dame Jocelyn Bell Burnell to discover the first pulsar.